jravner/info201_final_project/README.md

 # Info201_final_project
-Info 201 Final Project Proposal
+Info 201 Final Project Proposal:
-Steven Bianco
+Steven Bianco,
-Austin Sisley
+Austin Sisley,
-Allen Shi
+Allen Shi,
 Joey Ravner

 _What is the dataset you'll be working with?_